Lisbon’s Tram 28E: Our Tips for a Ride with Lisbon’s Most Popular Tram

 Line 28E in Lisbon from inside

-That’s why we recommend starting your tram ride at the final station, Campo Ourique.
-It’s a little bit outside the city center, but you’ll always find a seat here.
+That’s why we recommend starting at the terminus, Campo Ourique.
+It’s slightly outside the main tourist hub, so your chances of getting a seat are much higher.

 Queue of line 28E at the terminal station

-Long queues are a given at the Martim Moniz station in Alfama
+Long queues are the norm at the Martim Moniz station in Alfama.

 Riding a tram in Lisbon with baby